By Michelle Ricker May 13, 2021

-So you know what fixed wireless internet can be used for.
+So you know what wireless home internet can be used for.
 But who should actually use it?
-Considering how flexible it is, fixed wireless could be a good option for a huge variety of people.
-But we’ll break it down into two general uses.

 Internet access in rural areas has been a challenge almost since the beginning.
 It’s expensive to lay cables, so most providers have to choose where more people will benefit from adding new technology and services.
 It can mean that residents of less-populous areas have limited internet options, usually choosing between satellite internet and dial-up or DSL.
 Satellite offers higher speeds than DSL internet but requires pricey equipment to get connected and can be slow.

 While internet cable is scarce, cell towers often abound in these areas.
-Fixed wireless internet is a way to help bridge the digital divide and offer faster internet options for rural areas.
+Wireless home internet is a way to help bridge the digital divide and offer faster internet options for rural areas.
 And, since it doesn’t require satellite equipment, it’s easier and more affordable to install.

-Whether you’re moving to a new house or home is wherever you sleep, when you’re in an area with coverage, all you need is an electrical outlet and voilà: you’ve got internet access with fixed wireless.
+Whether you’re moving to a new house, spending a few weeks at your remote getaway, or just ready for better internet, when you’re in an area with coverage all you need is an electrical outlet and voilà: you’ve got internet access.
 All engines, go!

-Fixed wireless is an important step in getting reliable internet access to hard-to-reach, rural areas and traveling remote workers.
-But, if you live in a place where high-speed fiber internet is available, that’s still the best choice.
-With the ease and flexibility of a cell phone’s hotspot, but the support of a wired connection, fixed wireless could be the solution you’re looking for.
+Wireless internet is an important step in getting reliable internet access to hard-to-reach, rural areas and making a huge difference for remote workers.
+With the ease and flexibility of a cell phone’s hotspot, but the support of a wired connection, this could be the solution you’re looking for.